jonnonz1/nz-statute-book/acts/public/1994/antarctica-environmental-protection-act-1994.md

 (2) The Governor-General may from time to time, by Order in Council,— (a) amend Schedule 2 by making such amendments to the text of the Protocol set out in that schedule as are required to bring that text up to date:
   (b) revoke Schedule 2, and substitute a new Schedule 2 setting out in an up-to-date form the text of the Protocol set out in that schedule.
-(3) Any regulations made under subsection (2) shall,— (a) if made on or before 30 June in any year, expire on the close of 31 December of that year except so far as they are expressly confirmed by Act of Parliament passed during that year; and
-  (b) if made on or after 1 July in any year, expire on the close of 31 December in the following year except so far as they are expressly confirmed by Act of Parliament passed before the end of that following year.
+(3)
 (4) Any regulations made under this section may prescribe offences for contravention of, or non-compliance with, their provisions and penalties, on the conviction of any offender, not exceeding in any case a fine of $5,000.
-(5) No Order in Council shall be made under subsection (1)(g) except on the advice of the Minister given after consultation by that Minister with the Minister for the Environment and the Minister of Conservation and such other Ministers and persons as the Minister considers appropriate.
+(5) No Order in Council shall be made under subsection (1)﻿(g) except on the advice of the Minister given after consultation by that Minister with the Minister for the Environment and the Minister of Conservation and such other Ministers and persons as the Minister considers appropriate.

+### 55A Regulations under section 55(2) are confirmable instruments
+The explanatory note of regulations made under section 55(2) must indicate that— (a) they are a confirmable instrument under section 47B of the Legislation Act 2012; and (b) they are revoked at a time stated in the note, unless earlier confirmed by an Act of Parliament; and (c) the stated time is the applicable deadline under section 47C(1)﻿(a) or (b) of that Act.

 ### 56 Amendments to other Acts
 (1) The enactments specified in Schedule 1 are hereby amended in the manner indicated in that schedule.